|

 SWCPC 129

-Consists of photographs of the Whorton family (1888-1938) and bulks with
+Consists of photographs of the Whorton family (1888-1938) and bulks with family

-family portraits (1905-1910).
+portraits (1905-1910).
 The collection also contains photographs of the Roscoe,

 Texas, Study Club (1909) and the Roscoe public school (1910).

-The Francis Marion Whorton family came to the Nolan County area to farm in 1888, raising
+The Francis Marion Whorton family came to the Nolan County area to farm in 1888,

-cattle, corn, oats, and milo maize.
-In 1892, the Whortons helped establish the town of
+raising cattle, corn, oats, and milo maize.
+In 1892, the Whortons helped

-Roscoe, Texas, and were founding members of the First Methodist Church.
+establish the town of Roscoe, Texas, and were founding members of the First

 Wichita County Water Improvement District (Texas)

-Photograph collection, 1920-1950
+Photograph Collection, 1920-1950

 34 copy prints

-Consists of photographs of the construction of dams and canals in the
+Consists of photographs of the construction of dams and canals in the Wichita

-Wichita County Water Improvement District (1920-1950).
+County Water Improvement District (1920-1950).

-In 1896, Wichita Falls, Texas, businessman, J. A. Kemp, began campaigning to provide a
+In 1896, Wichita Falls, Texas, businessman, J. A. Kemp, began campaigning to

-steady supply of water for the city.
-This resulted in the construction of Lake Wichita in
+provide a steady supply of water for the city.
+This resulted in the construction

-1900 in the southeastern area of the county.
-As water needs increased, Lake Kemp in
+of Lake Wichita in 1900 in the southeastern area of the county.
+As water needs

-northern Baylor County was completed in the 1920s and Lake Kickapoo in Archer County was
+increased, Lake Kemp in northern Baylor County was completed in the 1920s and

-opened in 1945.
-These lakes, under the jurisdiction of the Wichita County Water
+Lake Kickapoo in Archer County was opened in 1945.
+These lakes, under the

-Improvement District, provide drinking and irrigation water for the Wichita County area.
+and irrigation water for the Wichita County area.

 Wichita Falls, Texas

-Photograph collection, 1917-1960
+Photograph Collection, 1917-1960

 357 copy prints